dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 Date:       2021-10-01

 Github:     https://github.com/dominiquefastus/AlphaFoldPipeline-ALFOtask
-Tested:     MAX IV Cluster, LUNARC architecture (stabile)
+Tested:     MAX IV Cluster, LUNARC architecture (stable)
-                    COSMOS, LUNARC architecture (to be updated)
 ```
 In this research project a standardised AlphaFold 2-based molecular replacement strategy was developed and implemented in an existing biomolecule structure solution pipeline at MAX IV Laboratory.
 The pipenline is designed to run on the MAX IV specific high perfomance cluster (HPC) which is build upon the LUNARC architecture.
 The biomolecular structure solution pipeline is programmed with the mind of user interaction at the beamline.
-Regardingly the pipeline is developed as a standalone program as well as implented in the on-site used edna2 framework.
-Therefore the project and repisotory is divided into two parts.
-The first part is the standalone program which is designed to run locally, but submit the individual computer extensive or program specific tasks to the MAX IV HPC.
-The second part is the implementation of the standalone program in the edna2 framework, which is directly run on the HPC and interacts with the MAX IV related computational infrastracture.
+Regardingly, the pipeline is developed as a standalone program, as well as implented in the on-site used edna2 framework.
+Therefore, the project and repository is divided into two parts.
+The first part is the standalone program, which is designed to run locally, but submit the individual computer extensive or program specific tasks to the MAX IV HPC.
+The second part is the implementation of the standalone program in the edna2 framework, which is directly run on the HPC and interacts with the MAX IV and beamline related computational infrastracture.

+The scripts also provide general plotting for molecular replacement results of different metrics and tools to interact and manipulate pdb files that are useful outside of the pipeline.

 The standalone and edna2 implemented program are both designed to run the following tasks:
 - AlphaFold 2 prediction (monomer or multimer)